++

 Alicia

-Alicia holds a Master’s Degree in Elementary Education from the University of New Hampshire.
-She has worked as an educator in various settings, from public and independent schools to tutoring small groups and providing 1-on-1 services within students’ homes.
-Alicia specializes in teaching young children, toddlers through 3rd grade.
-Within her repertoire of experience, she has learned how to differentiate instruction, create safe learning environments, and assess and support students across all domains of development.
+Alicia holds a Master’s Degree in Elementary Education from the University of New Hampshire and brings a wealth of experience as an educator across diverse settings, including public and independent schools, small group tutoring, and personalized 1-on-1 sessions within students’ homes.
+Her primary focus lies in teaching young children, spanning from toddlers through 3rd grade.
+Alicia has honed her skills in differentiating instruction, fostering safe learning environments, and assessing and supporting students across all developmental domains.

 TYPE OF SERVICES: Tutoring, homework help